-- 1. Trash collection, trash compaction, recycling collection and other similar service areas shall be located on the side or rear of the building and shall be effectively screened from view from residential properties or public rights-of-way. - Screening enclosures shall be fully enclosed by opaque walls or fences at least eight (8) feet high with self-closing access doors and shall be constructed of the same materials as the primary building.
+- 1. Trash collection, trash compaction, recycling collection and other similar service areas shall be located on the side or rear of the building and shall be effectively screened from view from residential properties or public rights-of-way. - Screening enclosures shall be fully enclosed by opaque walls or fences at least six (6) feet high with self-closing access doors and shall be constructed of brick, masonry, architectural metals, stucco, or wood.